sagawatatsuya/ReactionT5/README.md

 # Fine-tuning
-You can also conduct fine-tuning of ReactionT5 on your dataset.
+If your dataset is very specific and different from ORD's data, ReactionT5 may not predict well.
+In that case, you can conduct fine-tuning of ReactionT5 on your dataset.
+From our study, ReactionT5's performance drastically improved its performance by fine-tuning using relatively small data (200 reactions).

 ### Product prediction
 Specify your training and validation data used for fine-tuning and run the following command.
 We expect these data to contain columns named 'REACTANT', 'REAGENT', and 'PRODUCT'; each has SMILES information.
 If there is no reagent information, fill in the blank with ' '.